distributed-text-services/specifications/Navigation-Endpoint.md

       {"dts:ref": "1.2"}
     ],
     "dts:passage": "/dts/api/documents/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc{&ref}{&start}{&end}",
-    "dts:parent": "/api/dts/navigation/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc"
+    "dts:parent": {"@type": "Resource", "@dts:ref": "/api/dts/navigation/?id=urn:cts:greekLit:tlg0012.tlg001.opp-grc"}
 }
 ```

-### Passage References as descendants of a Passage
+### Example 4: Requesting grandchild descendants of a top-level structural division

 The client wants to retrieve a list of grand-children passage identifiers that are part of the textual Resource identified by *urn:cts:latinLit:phi1294.phi001.perseus-lat2* and its passage `1`.
+Since the specified reference, the point from which the descendants are viewed, is at the top level of the structural hierarchy, the parent in the return value is still the document as a whole.

 #### Example of url :